-Harris County Flood Control District (HCFC) identified 24 areas where buyouts are feasible within city limits.
-Based on funding availability, the City of Houston has focused its resources in three target areas.
-Through various outreach methods, HCFC initially identified 57 specific properties for buyout, however, funding availability only allowed for 47 properties.
-As of Q4-2018, a total of 35 offers have been made and \$1,610,730 have been paid out and drawn.
+For this program, the City has partnered with Harris County Flood Control District (HCFCD).
+HCFCD identified 24 areas where buyouts are feasible within city limits.
+Based on funding availability, the City of Houston has focused its resources in three target areacted by 2015 floods.
+Through various outreach methods, HCFCD initially identified 57 specific properties for buyout, however, funding availability only allowed for 47 properties.
+As of Q2-2019, a total of 19 offers have been accepted totaling \$3,455,535 with \$65,869 drawn in Q2-2019 and \$2,236,237 drawn to date.
+Amendment pending to move \$6.7MM from Housing Buyout to Infrastructure; an update will be provided in the Q3-2019 QPR.